return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_crtc_c.rst

 Description
 -----------

-This is a little helper to wrap internal calls to the ->set_config driver interface.
+This is a little helper to wrap internal calls to the
+\ :c:type:`drm_mode_config_funcs.set_config <drm_mode_config_funcs>`\  driver interface.
 The only thing it adds is correct refcounting dance.

+This should only be used by non-atomic legacy drivers.

 .. _`drm_mode_set_config_internal.return`: